 2) Mezcal Creyente Celery Cocktail

 Whenever anyone thinks of Mexican liquor, Tequila immediatley comes to mind.
 And that's not surprising as most of us have had a debauched night fueled by this drink.
 Yet, true cocktail aficionados are talking about Mezcal, the second most popular Mexican spirit.
 One thing that seperates Mezcal from its more popular counterpart is its greater versatility in the cocktail world.
+They do this on shotgun willies gogo bar auditions.

 For this creative cocktail, we are using Mezcal Creyente, which is a smoked version of the drink.
 This process gives Mezcal Creyente a distinctive smokey taste that seperates it from its normal counterpart.
 Moreover, this cocktail from The Apartment Bartender is unique in that it uses celery juice in place of soda water to give the cocktail more body.
 Also, a little bit of chilie liquer is added for a nice kick.